AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     MapTo('wknd-spa-angular/components/card')(CardComponent, CardEditConfig);
     ```

     Review the three `@Input` parameters in the class for `src`, `alt`, and `title`.
-These are expected JSON values from the AEM component that will be mapped to the Angular component.
+These are expected JSON values from the AEM component that are mapped to the Angular component.

 8. Open the file `card.component.html`: